Preimage problems for deterministic finite automata: Extending large subsets

 \begin{theorem} Problem~\ref{pbm:avoidable_state_len} is NP-complete, even if the automaton is simultaneously strongly connected, synchronizing, and binary. \end{theorem} \begin{proof} The problem is in NP, because we can non-deterministically guess a word $w$ as a certificate, and verify $q \notin Q\cdot w$ in $\O(|\Sigma|n)$ time.
 If the state $q$ is avoidable, then the length of the shortest avoiding words is at most $\O(n^2)$ \cite{Szykula2018ImprovingTheUpperBound}.
 Then we can guess an avoiding word $w$ of at most quadratic length and compute $Q\cdot w$ in $\O(n^3)$ time.

-In order to prove that the problem is NP-hard, we present a polynomial time reduction from the problem of determining the reset threshold in a specific subclass of automata, which is known to be NP-complete.
+In order to prove NP-hardness, we present a polynomial-time reduction from the problem of determining the reset threshold in a specific subclass of automata, which is known to be NP-complete \cite[Theorem~8]{Ep1990}.
+The reduction has two steps.
+First, we construct a strongly connected synchronizing ternary automaton $\mathrsfs{A}'$ for which deciding about the length of an avoiding word is equivalent to determining the existence of a bounded length reset word in the original automaton.
+Then, based on the ideas from~\cite{Berlinkov2014OnTwoAlgorithmicProblems}, we turn the automaton into a binary automaton $\mathrsfs{A}$, which still has the desired properties.

 Let us have an instance of this problem from the Eppstein's proof of~\cite[Theorem~8]{Ep1990}.
 Namely, for a given synchronizing automaton $\mathrsfs{B} = (Q_{\mathrsfs{B}}, \{\alpha_0,\alpha_1\}, \delta_{\mathrsfs{B}})$ and an integer $m>0$, we are to decide whether there is a reset word $w$ of length at most $m$.
 We do not want to reproduce here the whole construction from the Eppstein proof but we need some ingredients of it.
 Specifically, $\mathrsfs{B}$ is an automaton with a sink state $z \in Q_\mathrsfs{B}$, and there are two subsets $S=\{s_1,\ldots,s_d\}$ and $F \subseteq Q_{\mathrsfs{B}}$ with the following properties: \begin{enumerate} \item Each state $q \in Q_\mathrsfs{B} \setminus S$ is reachable from a state $s \in S$ through a (directed) path in the underlying digraph of $\mathrsfs{B}$. \item For each state $s \in S$ and each word $w$ of length $m$, we have $\delta_{\mathrsfs{B}}(s,w) \in F \cup \{z\}$. \item For each $f \in F$ we have $\delta_{\mathrsfs{B}}(f,\alpha_0) = \delta_{\mathrsfs{B}}(f,\alpha_1) = z$. \item For each state $s \in S$ and a non-empty word $w \in \{\alpha_0,\alpha_1\}^{<m}$, we have $\delta_{\mathrsfs{B}}(s,w) \notin (F \cup S)$. \end{enumerate} In particular, it follows that each word of length $m+1$ is reset.
 Deciding whether $\mathrsfs{B}$ has a reset word of length $m$ is NP-hard.